anubhav-dogra/tera_iiwa_ros_ext/README.md

 ### Done and Working:
     force_estimator node working, :
         Computes Wrenches wrt base ! using RBDyn library (for jacobian) and using commanded torques (simulation)

+    Cubic_p2p.py Node working: Verified in Gazebo!
+        Computes cubic trajectory (q(t)) for the PositionController mode of the robot.

+    trapezoidal_p2p.py:
+        Computed trapezoidal trajectory.
+CURRENTLY COMPUTING WRONG!

+    Moveit_joint_position.py:
+        Moveit needs to launch that uses PositionTrajectoryController mode.
+This node is also initiated using a launch file, that should be defined in the launch folder.
+(Launch after moveit launch!)

 ### Changes:
     optimize_test_no_file_sim/real :   there is a change in `cartesian_damping_factors` and `cartesian_damping` between real and sim.